 Secure Site UK offers 2.5 tonne concrete barriers as well as steel height barriers to provide permanent protection to vulnerable sites or even restrict site access to wider or higher vehicles and caravans.
 Available in any colour to blend with natural surroundings, traveller-prevention measures can also be painted to complement corporate colours in car parks.

-For more details of physical security measures, including portable intruder alarm systems or security guards, please leave a comment below, use the contact form or feel to contact Secure Site (UK) for good honest advice to prevent trespassers or travellers onto your site.
+For more details of physical security measures, including portable intruder alarm systems or security guards, please leave a comment below, and feel free to contact Secure Site (UK) for good honest advice to prevent trespassers or travellers onto your site.